Kequc/nano-records/README.md

 });
 ```

-Easiest way to save an attachment to a document, be aware if the name exists the attachment will be overwritten.
-In the second case creates a new record if one doesn't exist.
+Add an attachment to a document.
+Will overwrite an existing attachment with the same name, create a new record if one doesn't exist.

 #### Read